pepan99/pv293-seminar-ts/README.md

 * If you get stuck, don't hesitate to ask for help.
 * Mind the correct [naming conventions](https://martinfowler.com/articles/richardsonMaturityModel.html) for endpoints.
 * If you have some trouble with dependencies/imports, try to take a look into the modules in the template again.

+## Project Overview
+You are tasked with developing a Personal Finance Manager API using NestJS.
+This application will help users track, manage, and analyze their personal finances across multiple accounts, set budgets, manage goals, and generate useful financial reports.

+In this task, mainly focus on the Account Management

+### Assignment Requirements

+#### Account Management

+Create a system to track multiple financial accounts (bank, investments, cash, assets, liability) Implement balance tracking and reconciliation features Support manual account entry for cash and offline instruments

+#### Transaction System

+Develop functionality to record income and expenses Implement transaction categorization (both automatic and manual) Build support for recurring transactions
+Create storage for receipt images linked to transactions

+#### Budgeting Features

+Design a flexible budgeting system with customizable periods Implement category-based spending limits
+Create real-time budget tracking
+Build an alert system for budget thresholds

+#### Financial Goals

+Develop a goal-setting system with target amounts and deadlines Implement progress tracking
+Create recommendation logic for goal achievement

+#### Reports and Analysis

+Build a reporting engine for income/expense summaries Implement visualization endpoints for spending patterns Create comparative analysis features
+Develop data exports for tax preparation

+#### Debt Management

+Create tracking for loans and credit card debts Implement interest calculation features
+Design debt reduction strategy tools